ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Abstract

 \section{Abstract}

-On the way towards full autonomy, sharing roads between automated vehicles and human actors in so-called mixed traffic is unavoidable.
-Moreover, even if all vehicles on the road were autonomous, pedestrians would still be crossing the streets.
-We propose social robots as moderators between autonomous vehicles and vulnerable road users (VRU).
-To this end, we identify four enablers requiring integration: (1) advanced perception, allowing the robot to see the environment; (2) vehicular communications allowing connected vehicles to share intentions and the robot to send guiding commands; (3) social human-robot interaction allowing the robot to effectively communicate with VRUs and drivers; (4) formal specification allowing the robot to understand traffic and plan accordingly.
-This paper presents an overview of the key enablers and report on a first proof-of-concept integration of the first three enablers envisioning a social robot advising pedestrians in scenarios with a cooperative automated e-bike.
+On the way toward full autonomy, sharing roads between automated and autonomous vehicles in so-called mixed traffic is unavoidable.
+Moreover, even if all vehicles on the road were autonomous, pedestrians would still cross streets.
+We propose social robots as moderators between autonomous vehicles and vulnerable road users.
+This paper presents a first proof-of-concept integration of a social robot advising pedestrians in crossing scenarios involving a cooperative automated vehicle.
+We also discuss key enablers required for designing “robot policeman” in a generic use case of cooperative intersection management.
+Our work provides a vision of the role of social robotics in future Cooperative Intelligent Transport Systems.